allicue/random-cocktail-generator/README.md

 ## Project Description

 This application is meant to inspire users with new cocktail recipes that they normally wouldn't make at home- especially those tired of drinking the same beer or wine during virtual happy hours.
-With a click of a button, random cocktail recipes will be generated with ingredients and instructions needed to mix a handcrafted cocktail in the comfort of home.
+With a click of a button, random cocktail recipes will be generated with ingredients and instructions needed to mix a handcrafted cocktail in the comfort of the user's home.

 ## API and Data Sample